 No doubt Apple has a galaxy of outstanding legal advisors, so it’s surprising no one pointed out: “Never, ever make jokes in product warnings.”

 Let’s assume hypothetically that the product seriously injured someone in a different way that should have been, but wasn’t, warned about, say, because the battery could explode.
 Picture the cross-examination:

 “So you didn’t warn consumers about the danger of exploding batteries, is that true?”

 “But you did warn them not to eat their iPod shuffle, is that correct?”

 “Yes, but we were just joking about that.”

 “Sir, my client is blind in one eye because of your failure to warn.
 Does Apple consider product warnings to be a joke?”

-On the other hand, it’s always possible they really were warning consumers not to eat their iPod shuffles, which would an unnecessary, silly warning because manufacturers do not have a legal duty to warn consumers not to eat electronic devices.
-The exception, of course, would be if the object was small enough to present a choking hazard to children, which doesn’t appear to be the case with an iPod shuffle.
-But even if that was a risk, the warning should not be “Do not eat iPod shuffle,” but something like, “Choking hazard: Keep away from small children.”
+On the other hand, it’s possible that it is intended as a real warning to not eat iPod shuffles, which would be unnecessary.
+Manufacturers do not have a legal duty to warn consumers not to eat electronic devices.
+The exception, of course, would be if the object was small enough to present a choking hazard to children.
+That doesn’t appear to be the case with an iPod shuffle.
+But even if that is a risk, the warning should not say “Do not eat iPod shuffle,” but like, “Choking hazard–Keep away from small children.”

 During a Torts class last semester, we were discussing various applications of Judge Learned Hand’s formula for negligence, when a student asked, “Why isn’t it negligent to hold pinata parties?”
 To which I replied, “It probably is!”